 We characterize $\sigma_{1,2}(\omega,T)$ by measuring the temperature dependence of the resonant frequencies and quality factors.
-To compare results from different KIDs and materials, we follow N. Zobrist, {\it et al.}\cite{zobrist2019design}, and define the normalized fractional change of frequency, $2\delta f_r/f_{r0}/\alpha\gamma$, and the quality factor, $\delta(1/Q)/\alpha\gamma$, where $\delta$ means the variance relative to the zero temperature value, and $\alpha$ is the kinetic inductance fraction, which can be calculated from simulation, and $\gamma=1$ in the thin film approximation Since the coupling quality factor $Q_c$ is a constant, $\delta(1/Q)=\delta(1/Q_i)$.
+Following N. Zobrist, {\it et al.}\cite{zobrist2019design}, we define the normalized fractional change of frequency, $2\delta f_r/f_{r0}/\alpha\gamma$, and the quality factor, $\delta(1/Q_i)/\alpha\gamma$, where $\delta$ means the variance relative to the zero temperature value, $\alpha$ is the kinetic inductance fraction, which can be calculated from simulation, and $\gamma=1$ in the thin film approximation.
 The fractional changes directly relate to $\delta\sigma_{1,2}$ as

-The BCS theory and the Mattis-Bardeen (M-B) model \cite{mattis1958theory} give the theoretical form of $\sigma_{1,2}(T)$ and $n_\mathrm{qp}(T)$ in ideal superconductors.
+The Mattis-Bardeen (M-B) model \cite{mattis1958theory} give the theoretical form of $\sigma_{1,2}(T)$ and $n_\mathrm{qp}(T)$ in ideal superconductors.
 Here, we follow Nam's generalization to parametrize the state broadening due to disorders by the parameter $\Gamma$ \cite{vzemlivcka2015finite,nam1967theory}.
-Other physically motivated generalizations lead to formulas with subtle differences; see supplement materials for detailed treatment of the generalized M-B model.
+See supplement materials for the detailed treatment of the generalization.

 The temperature dependence of the fractional changes is shown in Fig.~\ref{fig:M-B}.
-KIDs without annealing are best fit with $\Gamma = 4\times10^{-3}\Delta_0$, and the annealed KIDs suggests a reduced best-fit value of $\Gamma = 1.5\times10^{-3}\Delta_0$.
+KIDs without and with annealing are best fit with $\Gamma = 4\times10^{-3}\Delta_0$ and $\Gamma = 1.5\times10^{-3}\Delta_0$, respectively.
 The difference in $\Gamma$ is most visible around $T=0.15T_c$, where higher disorders (larger $\Gamma$) cause the frequency shift to start at lower temperatures before the $Q_i$ starts to degrade.
 However, this observation does not imply that a more disordered film would exhibit a stronger phase signal response.

 The model also qualitatively predicts the frequency dependence.
 The measurements span a wide frequency range, from $0.2\Delta/h$ to $0.6\Delta/h$, showing clear frequency dependence in $\sigma_{1,2}$.
 At high temperatures, high-frequency KIDs have less $\delta f_r/f_{r0}$.
 But at intermediate temperatures, especially for a large $\Gamma$, the trend reverses, and high-frequency KIDs have greater $\delta f_r/f_{r0}$.